chandlerchaos/PHPBitcoinAddress/README.md

 # PHPBitcoinAddress
-PHPBitcoinAddress is a PHP object that creates public/private key pairs for Bitcoin.
+PHPBitcoinAddress is a PHP object that creates public/private key pairs for Bitcoin, Litecoin, Dogecoin, and more.

 PHPBitcoinAddress is intended to easily integrate into other PHP projects.